PyCee/N-Jointed-Arm-Inverse-Kinematics/README.md

 * Set arm lengths
 * Click button to set arm Variables
 * Type in point coords and update arm variables, or click in white box to drag endpoint

+Lengths determine how far each joint is from the last, and determines the overall reach of the arm.
+Length 0 is the arm closest to the base